philculling/team_profile_generator/README.md

 Use the tests to help, not intimidate!
 If the tests will work, your code will work.
 This is a good thing!
 You might need to create an output folder.

-Check manager again.
-BCS mentions office number, was that in the original version of this README?
-Even if not, maybe you need to add it.
-Then test and commit again.
 Do intern, test, commit.
 Revise your own README generator.
 Do code in index.js to set up the inquirer part of this properly, test, commit.